Operation Sea-Spray: Senate subcommittee hearings

 In 1977, the U.S. Senate Subcommittee on Health and Scientific Research held a series of hearings at which the U.S. Army disclosed the existence of the tests.
 Army officials noted the pneumonia outbreak in their testimony but said any link to their experiments was totally coincidental.
 The Army pointed out that no other hospitals reported similar outbreaks and all 11 victims had urinary-tract infections following medical procedures, suggesting that the source of their infections lay inside the hospital.

 Lawsuit

 In 1981, Nevin's surviving family members filed suit against the federal government, alleging negligence and responsibility for the death of Edward J. Nevin, as well as financial and emotional harm caused to Nevin's wife from the medical costs.

 The lower court ruled against them primarily because the bacteria used in the test was unproven to be responsible for Nevin's death.
 The Nevin family appealed the suit all the way to the U.S. Supreme Court, which declined to overturn lower court judgments.

 Similar biological warfare tests

-In the Senate subcommittee hearings in 1977, the Army revealed:
+In the Senate subcommittee hearings in 1977, the US Army revealed: